Dr Veronique LaneSenior Teaching Associate in French

 PhD Supervision Interests

-19th and 20th French Literature and Theatre, Modern Comparative Literature, French Critical Thought, Francophone Literature (Quebec), Literary Translation, Translation Theory
+19th and 20th French Literature and Drama, Modernism and Postmodernism, French Critical Thought, Francophone Literature and Culture (Quebec), Literary Translation, Narratives of Illness, Medical Humanities

 Translation as a Modernist Method in Madness: Artaud, Eliot, Hölderlin, Nerval, Proust, and Woolf